nathaliagalante/nathaliagalante/README.md

 ### ✍️ About

-📚 I'm currently studying Bachelor in Information Systems <br>
+📚 I'm Bachelor in Information Systems <br>
-👩‍💻 Currently working as Front-end Developer Intern at 3G Multiplique <br>
+👩‍💻 I've worked as Front-end Developer Intern at 3G Multiplique <br>
 💬 Any help or tip is always welcome! <br>

 ### 📬 Contact